All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 4. Hims/Hers

 Hims (and its sister brand Hers) operates at massive scale, which translates to reliable supply chains and a polished user experience.
 For patients who left MEDVi due to shipping delays or platform usability issues, Hims offers a smoother day-to-day experience.
-Clinical depth is not the strength here, but operational reliability is.
+Clinical depth isn't the strength here, but operational reliability is.

 Pros: